SSWConsulting/SSW.Rules.Content/rules/do-you-use-version-control-with-power-bi/rule.md

 :::

 Read the rule on [the Power BI version control features](/do-you-know-powerbi-version-control-features) to learn more about Power BI Desktop Projects, and Power BI's integration with Git.

+Note: This only works on reports.
+Dashboards do not have a PIBX file associated and are only available on the online service, and so cannot have any source control or verison history.

 ### Editing and Committing Reports